superrat11231/Horace-men/README.md

 Just go to the current link and play whatever you want.
 If you want to fork, please give me credit.
 I worked really hard on this.

 ## Contributing:
 I would be very greatful if someone took the time to help me with this project.
 I've been working on this for WAY too long by myself.
+All you need to do is fork the repository, add any edits you want, then send me a pull requst comparing your fork and my repo.

 ## How to contact me:
 Email: shrashep@outlook.com